 Hello, I’m a right-brained creative type who has made a habit out of making lemonade out of lemons.
 I’m a nonprofit founder, a published writer, and a designer as well as a veteran patient advocate.
 I’ve been a chronic illness patient since 2006, seven surgeries and two diagnoses later, I’m focused on using my experiences to make positive change.
 I have a vast knowledge of patients, healthcare, and nonprofit organizations.
-When those are partnered with my digital marketing skills I have the ability to create incredibly targeted materials for specific audiences.
+When those are partnered with my digital marketing and branding skills I have the ability to create incredibly targeted materials for specific audiences.

 This site is a great place to get to know me and also to find a way for us to work together!
 You can read my blogs, take a look at some of my past work and take a look at the services I offer.
-If you have a nonprofit or business that is need of a virtual team member, I would love to hear from you.
+If you have a business or event that is need of a virtual team member, I would love to hear from you.

 - SpecialityDigital marketing solutions